Tinder (app): 2017: Merger with Match

-In August 2017, Tinder launched an additional subscription service, Tinder Gold, that allows subscribers to see which users "swiped back" without alerting those users.
-In June 2017, Tinder launched Tinder Gold, a members-only service that offers users Tinder's most exclusive features: Passport, Rewind, Unlimited Likes, Likes You, five Super Likes per day, one Boost per month, and more profile controls.
+In September 2017, Tinder launched an additional subscription service, Tinder Gold, that allows subscribers to see which users "swiped back" without alerting those users.
+It also includes Passport, Rewind, Unlimited Likes, Likes You, five Super Likes per day, one Boost per month, and more profile controls.

-Blatt resigned from Match Group and Tinder in 2017 after allegations of sexual harassment.
+CEO Blatt resigned from Match Group and Tinder in 2017 after allegations of sexual harassment.
 He was replaced by Elie Seidman.

 2018–2019

+In April 2018, Tinder began testing "Tinder Loops", its first video-based feature.

-On August 21, 2018, Tinder launched Tinder University, a feature that allows college students to connect with other students on their campus and at nearby schools.
+In August 2018, Tinder launched Tinder University, a feature that allows college students to connect with other students on their campus and at nearby schools.

-On May 10, it was reported that Tinder was planning for a lighter version of the app, Tinder Lite, aimed at growing markets where data usage, bandwidth and storage space are a concern.
+In May 2019, it was reported that Tinder was planning for a lighter version of the app, Tinder Lite, aimed at growing markets where data usage, bandwidth and storage space are a concern.

-It became the highest-grossing non-gaming app, beating Netflix.
+In June 2019, the Government of Russia demanded that Tinder provide it with photos and messages of its users.

 2020

-In January 2020, the Tinder administration enabled a panic button and anti-catfishing technology to improve U.S. users' safety.
-In the future, these features are planned to become globally available.
+In January 2020, Tinder enabled a panic button and anti-catfishing technology to improve user safety.
 If something goes wrong on a date, a user can hit a panic button, transmit accurate location data, and call emergency services.
 To use this feature, users must download and install the Noonlight app.
-Also, before going to a meeting, users are required to take selfies to prove their photos in Tinder profiles match their real identities.
+Also, before meeting in person, users are required to take selfies to prove their photos in Tinder profiles match their real identities.

-In response to the global COVID-19 pandemic, in March 2020 Tinder temporarily made its Passport feature available for free to all its users worldwide.
+In March 2020, due to the COVID-19 lockdowns, Tinder temporarily made its Passport feature available for free to all its users worldwide.
 Previously this feature had been only accessible to users who had purchased a subscription.

-In August, Tinder revealed plans for its Platinum subscription plan, which gives users access to more features for a higher price than gold.
+In August 2020, Tinder revealed plans for its Tinder Platinum subscription plan, which gives users access to more features for a higher price than gold.
 The same month, Jim Lanzone took over as CEO.

-On September 1, Tinder was banned in Pakistan in a crackdown on what the Pakistani government deemed "immoral content".